 Our Mission.
 As the Park is to the City, so the Word is to Life.
 This is what we believe about the Bible – that we can rest, play and run in the Word.
 We exist to promote Bible engagement in the urban church on a daily basis by creating short and smart materials – for individuals and small groups.

 Our Daily Urban Devotional.
-843 Acres.
-In 400 words or less, 843 Acres provides a reflection on one of two daily readings taken from the M’Cheyne Reading Plan.
-For more information, see here.
+A 400 word (or less) reflection on one of two daily readings taken from the M’Cheyne Reading Plan.

 Our Founder: Bethany Jenkins.
 As a member of Redeemer Presbyterian Church in New York City, Bethany has served as a leader of small groups and a leader-coach of other leaders for the past eight years and is mentored by Kathy Keller.
-Currently, she serves as President of The Park Forum.
+Currently, she serves as Chair of the Board for The Park Forum.
 Prior to its founding, Bethany worked at the New York Stock Exchange, at the U.S. Department of State, and on Capitol Hill for Jennifer Dunn and Joe Scarborough.
 Bethany received her J.D. from Columbia Law School, where she was a Stone Scholar and served as the Executive Writing and Research Editor on The Journal of Law and Social Problems.
 She received her M.A. from George Washington University and her B.A. from Baylor University.
-Bethany makes her home on the UWS of Manhattan.
+Bethany makes her home on the Upper West Side of Manhattan.

 - Rodney Gibson